Sticking With a Habit: Flexibility Over Routine

 Start doing…

 NOW add a reason “why” to each of these actions as well.
-This will give it more impact!
+This will give it much more impact.

 References: